fackelm2/priority-order-decision/README.md

 # priority-order-decision
-## Python Program to order your priority list of todos
+## Python Program to order your tasks

 ### Donwload & Run